 Be the Match (formerly the National Marrow Donor Program)

 Toll-free number: 1-888-597-7674

-Now that transplant centers are more often using high-resolution tests, matching is becoming more complex.
+Finding an unrelated donor can take months, though cord blood may be a little faster.
+A single match can require going through millions of records.
+Also, now that transplant centers are more often using high-resolution tests, matching is becoming more complex.
 Perfect 10 out of 10 matches at that level are much harder to find.
 But transplant teams are also getting better at figuring out what kinds of mismatches can be tolerated in which particular situations – that is, which mismatched antigens are less likely to affect transplant success and survival.